-Examination for professional qualifications shall be considered passed when the candidate has scored more than 50 (fifty) points in all appropriate subjects.
+Examination for professional-expert qualifications shall be considered passed when the candidate has scored more than 50 (fifty) points in all appropriate subjects.

-Exams are taken in written form before the Central Examination Commission in a period of between 45 minutes and 4 (four) hours per subject.
+Exams are taken in written form before the Central Examination Commission in a period of between 1 (one) and 3 (three) hours per subject.